-Hong Kong Exchanges and Clearing : YELLOW APPLICATION FORM | MarketScreener
+Hong Kong Exchanges and Clearing : Yellow Application Form | MarketScreener

 •

-payable to "BANK OF CHINA (HONG KONG) NOMINEES LIMITED - FRIENDTIMES INC PUBLIC
+be made payable to "BANK OF CHINA (HONG KONG) NOMINEES LIMITED -

 •